Sebbo94BY/teamspeak-dynamic-banner/README.md

     * All fetched data will be stored in the Redis to speed up the entire application

+## Supported Languages

+This project has multi-language support for the UI.

+For a current list of supported languages, please check the respective folder: [laravel/lang/](/laravel/lang/)

+## Matomo Tracking

+If you're interested in some statistics of this application, you can configure a Matomo tracking code, which sends the respective tracking data to your Matomo installation.

+Simply configure the Matomo tracking in your DotEnv file (`.env`) with the respective variables.
+See the configuration file `laravel/config/matomo.php` for the available environment variables and a detailed explanation.

+After configuring it, don't forget to cache your configuration: `php artisan config:cache`

 ## Requirements

 ### Hardware (minimum)